Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Host (Coffeezilla):

-But we have to admit that in most cases, you had the opportunity to make millions of dollars, right?
+But we have to admit that in most cases, you had the opportunity to earn millions of dollars, right?
 We can't… (interrupted)

 Hayden Davis:

-Yes, yes, yes, I certainly am not doing this for free; I will not deny that.
+Yes, yes, yes, I certainly am not doing this for free; I won’t deny that.

 Host (Coffeezilla):

-I just want to confirm that you should not portray yourself as a victim.
+I just want to confirm that you shouldn't portray yourself as a victim.
 I think your current situation is indeed very bad, but financially…

 Hayden Davis:

 No, I am absolutely a victim in this matter!
-I am not making a dime from this; I will not see a single cent!
-But of course, I do not deny that I do not work for free.
+I am not making a dime from this; I won’t see a single cent!
+But of course, I don’t deny that I don’t work for free.

 Host (Coffeezilla):

 How do we determine this?
-To be honest, I might understand how to check on-chain data better than 99% of people, but the on-chain data is too vast and complex, and it is impossible to figure it out completely.
+To be honest, I might understand how to check on-chain data better than 99% of people, but the on-chain data is too vast, and the transaction volume is too large; it is impossible to figure it out completely.

-I mean, when the flow of money is so large, and you can directly access these funds, and you have a bunch of other addresses, saying it is to "protect the project"… how can we ensure that this money will not end up in your pocket?
+I mean, when the flow of money is so massive, and you can directly access these funds, and you have a bunch of other addresses, saying it’s to "protect the project"… how can we ensure that this money won’t end up in your pocket?

 Hayden Davis:

-Hmm… I think this question could be discussed in other projects, but in this case, the situation is completely different.
-Because now it is not just about money; my family is being targeted, and even the president is involved; the nature of the matter has completely changed.
+Well… I think this question could be discussed in other projects, but for this one, the situation is completely different.
+Because now it’s not just about money; it’s about my family being targeted, and even the president is involved; the nature of the matter has completely changed.

 To be honest, I have no interest in making money from this; this matter could even cost me my life or harm my family.
-This is not an ordinary financial scam; it does not involve ordinary investors but the Argentine mafia, forces outside the United States… even people within the United States are threatening me.
+This is not a typical financial scam; it involves not just ordinary investors but also Argentine gangs and forces outside the U.S…. even within the U.S., there are people threatening me.

-I do not want to touch this money at all; I do not want to profit from this matter.
+I don’t want to touch this money at all; I don’t want to profit from this matter.
 Believe it or not, but I am telling the truth.

 Host (Coffeezilla):

 In some ways, I find you quite an interesting person.
-Although you know my position, I do not like meme tokens, and I do not want to keep criticizing you; I am very disgusted by this "sniping" method and do not agree with many of these operations.
+Although you know my stance, I don’t like meme tokens, and I don’t want to keep criticizing you; I am very averse to this "sniping" method and disagree with many of these operations.

 From your perspective, what is happening behind the scenes in this industry?
 How much can the teams of these projects earn?
 What constitutes real insider information?
-If you sincerely believe people need to understand these things, how would you tell them?
+If you truly believe people need to understand this, how would you tell them?

 Hayden Davis:

-Hmm… I think the best example that illustrates the issue is the TRUMP project.
-Because I know that project raised the most money and made the most money for people.
-Take that one, to be honest, I think this is the best example.
+Well… I think the best example that illustrates the issue is the TRUMP project.
+Because I know that project raised the most money and made the most profits.
+Take that one, for example; to be honest, I think this is the best example.
 You know, right?
 Some people could buy in when the market cap was below 500 million.

 Host (Coffeezilla):